vinceniko/tetrust/README.md

 # Tetrust

-A clone of a famous block breaking game.
+A clone of a famous block breaking game in pure Rust and ggez

 <img src="assets/preview.gif" alt="preview" width="175"/>